MartinKHovden/m3h3/docs/source/electro_guide.rst

 ++++++++++
 The stimulus can be added as either a Constant, Expression, Markerwise function or a CompiledExpression.
 By using a Markerwise function or CompiledExpression, the position of the stimulus can be given.
-For more info on how to use subdomains and set up stimuluses, see the FEniCS tutorial.
-In general, all stimuluses that works in cbcbeat works in m3h3.
+For more info on how to use subdomains and set up stimulus, see the FEniCS tutorial.
+In general, all methods that work for setting up stimulus in cbcbeat also work in m3h3.

 Two examples of stimulus is shown below.
 The first is a simple stimulus using the Expression class.